miklevin/MikeLev.in/_posts/2024-10-04-fasthtml-framework-opinions.md

 If you're going to make something easier, you have to have an opinion how to do it.

+## The Importance of Framework Opinions in Software Development

 And strong framework opinions are not things everybody agrees with.
 If you disagree with the opinion, you're not going to like the framework.
 This is why passions run so deep surrounding things like React.
 You have to accept a way of